nicbrow3/Notion-Books-webapp/README.md

 # Notion Books

-A web application that fetches book information from Google Books & Open Library, enriches it with audiobook data from Audnexus, and adds it to your Notion database after your review.
+A web application that fetches book information from Google Books & Open Library, also includea audiobook data from Audnexus, and adds it to your Notion database after your review.

 ![alt text](screenshots/BookDetails.png)
 ## ✨ Features